Unthrottled/blog/code/hdd/second_pass.md

 > ^ The water type definition, hurray polymorphism!
 Is this over-engineering?
 I do not know.

 _Yes in the end it is just creating a number and wrapping it in a data type.
-It's still has the same issue of just creating a number and putting it in the container, it's just wrapped in a extra layer._
+It's still has the same issue of just creating a number and putting it in the container.
+Now it's just wrapped in a extra layer._